 Activities - we will still offer our complementary activities (such as longbow archery and basic sword classes), but these will be done privately as a family / party rather than mixed parties.
 All equipment will be thoroughly sanitized and air dried for an interval between uses.
 For archery we have built separate archery stands for each archer - with a bow rest and a place for your arrows.
 As usual, you are encouraged to bring your own archery equipment.
 Crafts will also be done privately at your tent - with some assistance from our staff.
 Crafts kits (such as siege engines kits or embroidery kits) will be available to purchase and delivered to your tent.

 Yard Games - our yard games (such as Kube, bocce ball, and croquette) can be signed out and delivered to your tent for use by your party - not sharing with other guests.
 These will then be thoroughly sanitized and air dried between uses.
 You are also encouraged to bring your own games (yard or board) to play on site.
 No motorized toys or drones please!

 Costumes - you will still have access to our costumes, just not all of them.
 We will be limiting our costumes loans to those that can easily be washed between uses.
 You will be able to sign out your costumes and cloaks for the weekend as part of your check-in process.

-Store - we will not be able to operate our walk-in store this year.
-BUT, you will still be able shop for the same fun craft kits, toys, and gifts on-line and have them delivered to your tent.
+Store - we will have our store open this year; BUT, you need to follow proper social distancing and will be admitted as family cohorts.
+You will still be able shop for the same fun craft kits, toys, and gifts in the store or on-line and have them delivered to your tent.
 Look for this on our CampersApp listing

 Visitors - there will be no unregistered visitors or guests allowed on this site this year.
 This also includes drop-ins or scheduled tours.